rsippl/big-ring/README.md

 Indoor Cycling currently does the following:

-* Works on Linux.
-On Windows, video is not smooth for HD movies.
-For some reason, loading a video frame as an OpenGL texture is much too slow on Windows.
-I'm probably doing something wrong.
+* Works on Linux & Windows
 * Get information from ANT+ Sensors
     - Power meters
-    - Cadence meter (including cadence from power meters)
+    - Cadence sensors (including cadence from power meters)
+    - Speed sensors
+    - Combined Cadence & Speed Sensors
-    - Heart rate meters
+    - Heart rate sensors
 * Show current values for:
-    - Power
+    - Power, directly measured from Power meter or derived from speed and power curve of trainer
     - Cadence
     - Heart Rate
 * Play a Real Life Video with video frames mapped to the distance